 The boutique vineyards aren’t about producing en-masse.
 Instead, they tend to be distributed mainly around the region, or sometimes a bit further afield into other parts of New South Wales or Victoria.

-Sampling these drops are one of the best reasons to visit the Murray River region, and a good place to do so if you don’t have time to go on a winery-crawl is to have dinner at Bistro Selle in Albury.
+Sampling wines is one of the best reasons to visit the Murray River region, and a good place to do so if you don’t have time to go on a winery-crawl is to have dinner at Bistro Selle in Albury.

 Here, let the owner Matthew’s huge collection of local wines scintillate your tastebuds.